deeptigp/deeptigp.github.io/index.md

 ## News
 - I am an Area chair at <a href="https://wacv2024.thecvf.com/"> WACV'24</a>!
-- I am Technical Program Chair for the conference <a href="https://www.aimlsystems.org/2023/">AIMLSystems 2023</a>
+- I am one of the Technical Program Chair for the conference <a href="https://www.aimlsystems.org/2023/">AIMLSystems 2023</a>
 - I am a co-organizer of XAI4CV workshop at CVPR'23!
 - I am a session chair of the featured papers panel at NeurIPS’22.
 - I moderated a panel discussion on Responsible AI research and in practice at the workshop on Responsible CV at ECCV’22.